lumpyspaceclary/lumpyspaceclary/README.md

-- 👋 Hi, I’m @lumpyspaceclary.
+- 🙆🏻 Hi, I’m Clary.
-- 👀 I’m interested in tech and art.
+- 👾 I’m interested in tech and art.
-- 🌱 I’m currently learning to render digital art.
+- ☯️ I’m currently learning to render digital art.
-- 💞️ I’m looking to collaborate with other artist and creators.
+- ♉ I’m looking to collaborate with other artist and creators.
-- 📫 Dm me on twitter @lovealwaysclary.
+- 💜 Dm me on twitter @lovealwaysclary.

 <!---
 lumpyspaceclary/lumpyspaceclary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.